Prathia Hall: Civil rights involvement

 By her mid-teens, Hall hoped to join the Civil Rights Movement.
 In high school, she became involved with Fellowship House, an ecumenical social justice organization, where she studied the philosophy of nonviolence and direct action.
 After graduating from high school, she attended Temple University, located in Philadelphia, not far from her home.
 In 1961, while still a junior at Temple, Hall was arrested in Annapolis, Maryland, for participating in the anti-segregation protests on Maryland's rural Eastern Shore.
 She was held without bail in jail for two weeks.

 After graduating from Temple with a degree in political science, Hall joined the Student Nonviolent Coordinating Committee (SNCC); she worked with Charles Sherrod in Southwest Georgia.
 She became one of the first women field leaders in southwest Georgia.
 Hall later worked in Terrell County, Georgia, known as "Terrible Terrell County." because of its violence against civil rights activists.
 African Americans who attempted to register to vote would end up missing or dead.
 On September 6, 1962, night riders fired into the home where Hall and other activists were staying, wounding her, Jack Chatfield, and Christopher Allen.

-She was shot at by and jailed many times in Georgia, including in the notorious Sasser, Georgia, jail.
+She was shot at and jailed many times in Georgia, including in the notorious Sasser, Georgia, jail.
 While working for SNCC, Hall canvassed door to door to register voters.
 She also taught in Freedom Schools (educational programs to teach potential voters how to prepare for and pass the required voter registration tests).
 She became involved in the Albany Movement.
 She became known for her oratorical power, which she expressed in movement meetings and preaching.

-"I Have A Dream"
+"I Have a Dream"

 In September 1962, Hall agreed to participate in a service commemorating Mount Olive Baptist in Terrell County, which had been burned to the ground by the Ku Klux Klan.
 It had been a center for voter registration and for other mass meetings in the county among African Americans.
 The service was attended by Martin Luther King Jr. and SCLC's strategist James Bevel.
 Hall was scheduled to deliver a prayer during the service.
-According to Bevel, "As she prayed, she spontaneously uttered and rhythmically repeated an inspiring phrase that captured her vision for the future-'I have a dream'".
+According to Bevel, "As she prayed, she spontaneously uttered and rhythmically repeated an inspiring phrase that captured her vision for the future-'I have a dream.
 Bevel claims that her use of this memorable phrase is what inspired King to begin to use it as a fixture in his sermons.

 Selma, Alabama

 Hall was called to Selma, Alabama in the winter of 1963 after SNCC field secretary Bernard Lafayette was beaten and jailed there in relation to demonstrations for voter registration.
 There were numerous instances of brutality.
 The violence became too much for Hall after the events of Bloody Sunday on March 7, 1965, when marchers intending to go to the state capital were beaten on a bridge just outside the city.
 Hall suffered a theological crisis related to these events.
-She resigned from SNCC in 1966 after it began to shift away from continued support of nonviolence.
+She resigned from SNCC in 1966 after the organization began to shift away from supporting nonviolence.